aboulaila/Finley/src/main/resources/prompts/recommendation_prompt.md

    - Directly address price point

 4. Conversation quality:
-   - Use fluent French with correct cycling terminology
+   - Use fluent French with correct terminology for the product category
    - Keep 90% of messages to 2 lines or less
    - Avoid technical jargon except when discussing specific features
    - Include at least one follow-up question or clear next step in each response